Home » Course » Main Dishes

 *Affiliate Link

 Repeat the process on the other side.
 Lift out the backbone and place it, along with the neck and giblets you removed from the chicken cavity, in a ziptop bag in your freezer.
-We’ll be using them in another recipe, later.
+We’ll use them in another recipe later.

 That’s it!
 Butterflying a chicken is really pretty simple once you have done it a time or two.
 Once it’s complete, you’re ready to use the bird in this scrumptious recipe.
 Seriously, it’s a keeper.
 My Easy Roast Chicken will become a favorite in your regular meal rotation.